 After your exams, your results will be recorded in Neptun.
-It is important to know that these results must be considered and confirmed by the Assessment Board.
-The Assessment Board consists of the following members: UP professors, External Examiners, Programme Director.
-If you have completed your assessment you will be able to progress to the next year or graduate.
-Once the Assessment Board has met you will be able to view your results and progression status in the official board scripts at the Study Department.
+It is important to know that the Assessment Board must consider and confirm these results.
+The Assessment Board consists of the following members: UP professors, the Programme Director and the Programme Coordinator.
+If you have completed your assessment, you can progress to the next year or graduate.
+Once the Assessment Board has met, you can view your results and progression status in the official board scripts at the Study Department.